tendermint/tendermint/spec/reactors/pex/pex.md

 dialing a peer for much longer than the backoff duration.

 If we fail to connect to the peer after 16 tries (with exponential backoff), we remove from address book completely.
+But for persistent peers, we indefinitely try to dial all persistent peers unless `persistent_peers_max_dial_period` is configured to zero

 ## Select Peers to Exchange